About the Endowment Management Investment Fellowship (“EMIF”)

 Will there be a longer-term career opportunity?

 Most of the institutions participating in the summer fellowship are looking to find longer-term employment matches through the program.
 It is quite possible that strong performance during the fellowship could lead to a full-time job offer being extended after graduation.
 However, this is subject to the hiring needs of the various institutions in any given year.
-In any event, the experience will offer a solid foundation for a future role in investment management.
+No matter where their journey leads, the experience will provide fellows with a solid foundation for a future role in investment management.

 Are there additional participation requirements for fellows?